Francescde/provesdeNivell/Task2/README.md

 Input: find 5 in {15, 16, 19, 20, 25, 1, 3, 4, 5, 7, 10, 14}

 Output: 8 (the index of 5 in the array)

+## Solutions

+Each solution for it's task is in each folder.
+I picked the 2 first exercises